 6) They help you make your writing the best it can be.
 In fact, if you want to get published, your writing MUST be the best you can make it before you even consider submitting it to an agent or publisher.
 You’d never want to self-publish or submit a first draft, and your writing buddies can help you make a decent story, excellent.

-I can’t urge you enough to get a writing group, or if you don’t have one, post here on WTW for some online feedback.
+I can’t urge you enough to get a writing group, or if you don’t have one, check out the Let’s Write Club where we have quarterly feedback partnership as well as a forum for asking questions and getting support..